Yoko Taro: Career

 After Drakengard 2 was completed, Yoko started work on a third entry in the series.
 As the game developed, the initial concept was developed to the point where the game was rebranded as Nier, a spin-off from the series.
 Despite this, Yoko continued to consider it the third entry in the series.
 After Nier was released and Cavia was absorbed into AQ Interactive, Yoko left the company and pursued an independent career.
 During this period, he took an unknown role in the development of Square Enix's social game Monster × Dragon.
 The majority of his freelancer work involved social mobile games.
 Many years later, Yoko teamed back up with multiple staff from the production of Drakengard and Nier to create a true second sequel to Drakengard, determining through questionnaires that the main appeal to the fanbase was the dark stories.
 After the completion of Drakengard 3, Yoko "went back into unemployment".
 After that, he began writing a short-term special column for Famitsu titled "Taro Yoko's Circle of No Good Thinking".
 In 2015, Yoko announced that he had started his own company called Bukkoro, staffed by Yoko, his wife Yukiko, and Hana Kikuchi, novelist and scenario writer for Nier and Drakengard 3.
-His recent works include the 2023 anime television series based on Nier: Automata titled Nier: Automata Ver1.1a, co-writing the script with the anime's director Ryouji Masuyama.
+His other works include the 2023 anime television series based on Nier: Automata titled Nier: Automata Ver1.1a, co-writing the script with the anime's director Ryouji Masuyama.